Abstractor: Virtual Memory and Devices

 History: Multics (1965) introduced multi-level page tables. x86 used 2-level tables with 32-bit addresses, extended to 3-level with PAE (1995), and 4-level with x86-64 (2003).
 Intel introduced 5-level paging (2017) to support 57-bit virtual addresses.

-TLB - Address Translation Optimization
+TLB - Caching Translation Results

 1